 Click on the photo to download a larger, print-quality image.

-Fink, a former relief worker in disaster and conflict zones, received her M.D. and Ph.D. from Stanford University.
+Fink is currently a staff reporter for The New York Times.
+A former relief worker in disaster and conflict zones, she eceived her M.D. and Ph.D. from Stanford University.
 Her first book, War Hospital: A True Story of Surgery and Survival, is about medical professionals under siege during the genocide in Srebrenica, Bosnia-Herzegovina.